cici-lxy/HashDecode/README.md

 ---

 Built this because I got tired of manually figuring out what transactions do.
 If it saves you time, cool.
-If not, ¯\\_(ツ)_/¯
+If not, whatever.